4dboard/Proxy-yxorP/README.md

 Mongodb, Memcache(d),Predis, Sqlite, Redis, Wincache, Sssb, and Zend Disk Cache are among the available cache drivers.
 Integrating the two most efficient web proxy applications enhances performance.
-This self-service proxy engine supports several tenants with little performance loss by combining an attractive flat-file web interface with a bespoke multi-threaded caching layer and a very effective thesaurus article spinner with a minimum vocabulary of 10,000 words.
+This self-service proxy engine supports several tenants with little performance loss by combining an attractive flat-file web interface with a bespoke multithreaded caching layer and a very effective thesaurus article spinner with a minimum vocabulary of 10,000 words.
 In addition to an integrated cache management system and a web-based cache management system, the proxy is modular or plugin-based.
 Internet-based graphical user interface (GUI) monitoring and analytics (GUI).
 By using a custom-built content spinning engine, the system is able to "enhance" (or "spin") information with little performance loss (10,000+ thesaurus/dictionary items) and without sacrificing quality.